Carlos Tomada

 Carlos Alfonso Tomada (born 4 May 1948) is an Argentine Peronist politician who served as the country's Minister of Labour, Employment, and Social Security from 2003 to 2015, having first been appointed by former President Néstor Kirchner, and reappointed by President Cristina Fernández de Kirchner.
-Since 2020 he has been Argentina's ambassador to Mexico.
+Since 2020 he has been Argentina's ambassador to Mexico as well as Belize beginning the following year until 2023.

 Early and personal life

 Tomada was born in the Palermo neighborhood of Buenos Aires to a family with a history of involvement in politics: his mother, a teacher, was a Socialist and daughter of a Socialist member of the Argentine Chamber of Deputies, and his father was a Peronist lawyer.
-He played rugby for the Gimnasia y Esgrima de Buenos Aires club, and at the Colegio Nacional de Buenos Aires.
+He played rugby for the Gimnasia y Esgrima de Buenos Aires club and at the Colegio Nacional de Buenos Aires.
 He enrolled at the University of Buenos Aires, was active in the Peronist Youth (the youth wing of the Justicialist Party), and earned a law degree in 1973.
 He and his wife, Clarisa, married in 1971 and had two sons.

 Career

 As a lawyer, lecturer and trade unionist he has been involved in issues of employment and labor rights.
-He served as consultant to the International Labour Organization (ILO), the United Nations Development Programme, and the Friedrich Ebert Foundation from 1986 onward, and from 1987 to 1989, served was National Director of Labor Relations.
+He served as a consultant to the International Labour Organization (ILO), the United Nations Development Programme, and the Friedrich Ebert Foundation from 1986 onward, and from 1987 to 1989, served as National Director of Labor Relations.
 Tomada was named Professor of Labor Relations at his alma mater in 1988, served as Department Dean, and taught at the National University of La Matanza.
-Retaining his teaching post, he served a labor law advisor to the CGT, the nation's largest trade union, from 1989 to 1992.
+Retaining his teaching post, he served as a labor law advisor to the CGT, the nation's largest trade union, from 1989 to 1992.
 He acted as a labor dispute mediator in subsequent years, and in 1997, was invited to the First World Summit of Labor Mediation.